Can Dogs Eat Mushroom ? The Risks and Benefits

 • Inocybe Spp and Clitocybe Dealbata

 If your dog accidentally consumes these mushrooms, their eyes can start to water, and their urge to urinate increases.
-It can also cause diarrhea and neurological signs.
+It can also cause diarrhoea and neurological signs.

 Some other types of toxic wild mushrooms can also cause tremors or seizures.
 It can be hard to know the reason behind those symptoms sometimes or which mushroom caused the problem.